Paddling Locations? But… Isn’t This A Hiking Page?

 Before you even buy a kayak, why not rent some from the Banff Canoe Club

 From here, you can either slog your way up the Bow River to build up your paddling strength and enjoy a leisurely float back to the docks or practise steering by navigating your way through the narrow waterways that lead into Vermillion Lakes.
 These lakes are so shallow; if you stepped out of the kayak, you’d likely only go up to your waist, so it’s a great place as an introduction to paddling in the Rockies with your children and family.

 2 – Johnson Lake, Banff National Park

 This beautiful mountain lake, with a beach and picnic area, is ideal for first-time paddlers.
 Before owning kayaks, we spent a lot of time here when the boys were younger.
 There is generally a pair of nesting loons on this lake, as well as a rope swing for the more adventurous type.
 Whirling disease was first found here in 2017.
-Follow all proper protocol when removing and before transporting your gear, shovels and pails included, to another body of water.
+Follow all proper protocols when removing and before transporting your gear, shovels and pails included, to another body of water.

 3 – Two Jack, Banff National Park